spencerkraisler/spencerkraisler.github.io/_pages/about.md

 ![](/images/uw_group_cdc2024.jpeg)

 ### 🚀 SpaceX Internship
 In 2022, I did an internship at SpaceX.
-I was a flight software at Starlink and I worked on measuring the network robustness and performance of the Starlink constellation.
+I was a flight software engineer intern at Starlink and I worked on measuring the network robustness and performance of the Starlink constellation.

 ### 🤖 Open Source Contribution
-I have experience contributing to [ManOpt](https://www.manopt.org), an open-source Riemannian optimization library for Python, Matlab, and Julia.
+I have experience contributing to [ManOpt](https://www.manopt.org), an open-source Riemannian optimization library for Python, MATLAB, and Julia.

 I am also my lab's GitHub Organization Maintainer.
-I make sure our lab's github repos are cleanly written, and resolve any git issues with my labmates.
-Check out our [lab github org](https://github.com/rainlabuw) to see all of the awesome projects we're working on.
+I make sure our lab's GitHub repos are cleanly written, and resolve any git issues with my labmates.
+Check out our [lab GitHub org](https://github.com/rainlabuw) to see all of the awesome projects we're working on.

 ### 🚁 Quadcopter Testbed